devlinjunker/template.github.semver/CONTRIBUTING.md

 ## Development

-### Environment Setup and Technologies
+### Environment Setup and Tools

-_Detail the steps to setup the project for development_
+_TODO: Detail the steps to setup the project for development_

 Cloning this repo requires the use of Git, or you can use the template feature provided by Github.
 You can also download an archive of the repository contents using the Github "Download" link and extract this to access all of the files and create a new Git repository with them.